 Over the Counter (OTC) Medicines for Children - Blackpool Council and LMC joint letter

-Pushing back on inappropriate workload
+BMA templates for pushing back on inappropriate workload

 - Secondary care work transfer